spacBib/libraryManagementSystem/README.md

 to fulfill a user request such as search, loan, reserve, or return.

 The User interface prompts a user with certain options the user can take and depending on what they choose different possibility opens op.
-The request is completed by combing the functionality from the database and library interaction and result is returned to the user.
+The request is completed by combining the functionality from the database and library interaction to return a result to the user.

 ## Getting Started